 President and Smith used some of the Cheerios funds to help launch a mentoring program for at-risk middle school students who will attend Ashley Ridge High School in Summerville, S.C.
 Both young men graduated from Ashley Ridge in June before coming to CofC.

 The second annual Call Me MISTER Signing Day celebration for all eight new members of the Call Me MISTER Program will take place on Saturday, Sept.
 14, 2019.
-James says the program will continue to grow its outreach efforts this year, including plans to do more mentoring in local elementary schools on the Charleston peninsula and begin a new partnership with the organization Boys with a Purpose, which is based out of Memminger Elementary School in downtown Charleston.
+The program will continue to grow its outreach efforts this year, including plans to do more mentoring in local elementary schools on the Charleston peninsula and begin a new partnership with the organization Boys with a Purpose, which is based out of Memminger Elementary School in downtown Charleston.
 The Call Me MISTER Program has also received a grant from Dollar General to purchase culturally relevant books and deliver them to at-risk students at a local high-poverty elementary school.
 Additionally, the program has launched its new Living Learning Community in Berry Residence Hall, where six of the group’s freshmen all live in the same suite with the goal of creating a support system as minority students majoring in teacher education.

 Anthony James ’12 (M.A.T.), director of minority education and outreach for the College’s School of Education, Health, and Human Performance, oversees the Call Me MISTER Program and says that, between the buzz generated by President and Smith and the growth of the program’s community outreach efforts, Call Me MISTER is building new momentum and gaining new visibility both on and off campus.